 .csfiles intooxide/plugins/— that's it for mods

-Just remember to reinstall Oxide after each weekly Rust update.
+Just remember to reinstall Oxide after each monthly Rust update.

-If the local setup feels like too much, game VPS services like ConoHa for GAME and XServer VPS for Game let you spin up a server in minutes with their Rust templates.
+If the local setup feels like too much, a game VPS lets you spin up a server in minutes with their Rust templates.
+For larger communities that need scalable infrastructure, Kamatera is worth considering — their pay-as-you-go model means you only pay for the resources your server actually uses.